Agriculture and Natural Resources (AGNR)

 AGNR 123 Introduction to Plant Science (4.0 Units)

-This course provides an introduction to plant science with topics in plant structure and function and the environmental factors involved in plant growth and development.
+An introduction to plant science with topics in plant structure, function and the environmental factors involved in plant growth and development.
 Students will learn: plant physiology; plant reproduction and propagation; effects of soil; water and climate; use of plants to meet human needs; sustainable horticultural practices; integrated pest management; the role of new technologies in contemporary plant science.
-C-ID: AG-PS 106 L. CSU, UC.

 Lecture Hours: 54.0; Lab Hours: 54.0